 {a violent intersection}, 2017

-In the text ‘Counterfactual Thinking – Counterfactual Writing’, edited by Dorothee Birke, Michael Butter and Tilmann Koppe, the term ‘counterfactual’ is referred to as the ability to ‘construct alternatives to what really happened’, by way of ‘mental juxtapositions’ that are formed through writing, which they highlight is not uncommon in our day to day lives, as we ‘sharpen’ our awareness to think through how best to plan and carry out projects [1].
+In the text ‘Counterfactual Thinking – Counterfactual Writing’, edited by Dorothee Birke, Michael Butter and Tilmann Koppe, the term ‘counterfactual’ is referred to as the ability to ‘construct alternatives to what really happened’ in the form of ‘mental juxtapositions’ achieved through writing, which they highlight as not uncommon in our day to day lives, as we ‘sharpen’ our awareness to think through how best to plan and carry out projects [1].

 Referring to the term ‘counterfictionality’ as a method, in which, an author must cross the ‘threshold of narratability’ to explore the ‘unnarratable’ or ‘narrative refusals’, Warhol states how the author can ‘explicitly’ draw attention to a ‘present absence’, by invoking ‘narrative elisions, suppressions, repressions, silences, gaps, omissions, or lacunae’, to make room for the reader to ‘reflect through fictional worlds about our actual world’ [3].